apache/pulsar/site2/README.md

 > 2. After you enter the `yarn start` command, you will be navigated to a local address, for example, `http://localhost:3000`.
 Click `Docs` to see documentation for the latest release of Pulsar.
 > 3. The `http://localhost:3000/en/versions` path shows the documentation for all versions.
 To view your local changes, click `Documentation` in **Latest Version**, or enter `http://localhost:3000/docs/en/next/standalone` in a browser.

-## Contribute
+## Documentation

-The website is comprised of two parts: one is documentation, the other is website pages (including blog posts).

-Documentation related pages are placed in the `docs` directory.
-They are written in [Markdown](http://daringfireball.net/projects/markdown/syntax).
+Pulsar documents are written in English.
+Documentation related pages are placed in the `/site2/docs` directory.
 All documentation pages are versioned.
 For more details, refer to [versioning](#versioning).

-Website pages are non-versioned.
-They are placed in the `website` directory.

-### Documentation
+### Contribute to documentation

+We welcome contributions to help improve Pulsar documentation.
+The documents are written in [Markdown](http://daringfireball.net/projects/markdown/syntax) and follow [Google Developer Documentation Style Guide](https://developers.google.com/style/).
+If you are not familiar with the writing styles, we are happy to guide you along the way.

+For workflow on how to contribute to Pulsar, refer to [contribution](http://pulsar.apache.org/en/contributing/) guidelines.

+To learn more about Pulsar documents, read the following instructions.

-#### Layout
+### Layout

-All the markdown files are placed in the `docs` directory.
-It is a flat structure.
+The markdown files placed in the `docs` directory adopt a flat structure.

 ```
 ├── docs